 Elina Avanessova Day has received her graduate degree in Linguistics from Kursk State University in Russia as well as a B.A. in Economics from Moscow State Finance and Economics Institute.
 Elina provides administrative, budgetary and organizational support for CEUCE staff, our partners, guests, faculty and students.
 She has been a valuable asset to the CEUCE since November of 2011.

 Sanam Yakhshibaeva is a CU Boulder senior majoring in International Relations and Peace.
 She was formerly the Vice-President of the Outgoing Exchange Programme for AIESEC Colorado.
 Sanam competed at the 2013 Model EU Conference representing Germany for CEUCE and also spent a semester abroad in Australia where she studied Complex Peace Operations.
 Born and raised in Dushanbe, Tajikistan, she speaks Russian, Tajik, and English.

-Keren Megory-Cohen is a sophomore currently pursuing her B.A. in Neuroscience and minor in Technology, Arts & Media with a focus in Web Development at the University of Colorado Boulder as well as her minor in Hebrew & Israel Studies.
+Keren Megory-Cohen is a sophomore currently pursuing her B.S. in Technology, Arts & Media with a focus in Web Development at the University of Colorado Boulder as well as her minor in Hebrew & Israel Studies.
 Originally from Givat Ela, Israel, she holds dual-citizenship in both Israel and the United States and speaks Hebrew as her second language.
 Keren plans to study abroad next year in London to expand her international experiences and knowledge.